tdejager/typescript-starter/README.md

 Also, if you want HMR switch to the following parcel version, because of a [Bug](https://github.com/parcel-bundler/parcel/issues/2894), with the reloading of a React typescript project.
 Just change the version to `0.11.0` in the `package.json`

+The repository is already configured to be able to use `jsx` in `tsx` files.

 # Commands

 ### Starting/Building